elixirschool/telemetry-code-along/part_one.md

 Well the answer is, you _don't_ have to emit all of your own events _or_ be responsible for all of your reporting!
 Now that we understand _how_ to set up a Telemetry pipeline, and how it works under the hood to store and execute callbacks for events using ETS, we're ready to rely on some handy abstractions that additional Telemetry libraries provide.

 Surprise!
 Phoenix and Ecto are *already* emitting common events from source code, including request counts and duration.
-The Telemetry Metrics library will make it super easy for us to hook into these events without defining and attaching our own handler.
+The `Telemetry.Metrics` library will make it super easy for us to hook into these events without defining and attaching our own handlers.

-Further, Telemetry provides a number of reporting clients, including a StatsD reporter, that we can plug into our Telemetry Metrics module for free metrics reporting to StatsD _or_ DogStatsD, allowing us to take advantage of event metadata with tagging.
+Further, Telemetry provides a number of reporting clients, including a StatsD reporter, that we can plug into our `Telemetry.Metrics` module for free metrics reporting to StatsD _or_ DogStatsD, allowing us to take advantage of event metadata with tagging.

-In the next post, we'll leverage Telemetry Metrics and the Telemetry Statsd Reporter to listen for and report a number of useful VM, Phoenix and Ecto "Out Of The Box" metrics.
-In doing so, we'll abstract away the need for our custom `:telemetry.execute/3` calls, our custom handler _and_ our custom StatsD reporter.
+In the next post, we'll leverage Telemetry Metrics and the Telemetry Statsd Reporter to observe, format and report the Telemetry event we established here.
+In doing so, we'll abstract away the need for our custom handler _and_ our custom StatsD reporter.

 See you soon!